Andrus Seeme

-Andrus Seeme (born on 8 November 1969 in Põlva) is an Estonian politician.
+Andrus Seeme (born 8 November 1969 in Põlva) is an Estonian politician.
 He is a member of the XIV Riigikogu.

 In 1993 he graduated from Estonian University of Life Sciences in agronomy speciality.

 2001-2017 he was the mayor of Kõlleste Rural Municipality.
 2017-2019 he was the mayor of Kanepi Rural Municipality.

 Since 2002 he is a member of Estonian Reform Party.